cloudfoundry/diego-release/README.md

 ---
 ## BOSH Dependencies

-When deplying diego-release to a BOSH director you should have at least:
+When deploying diego-release to a BOSH director you should have at least:

 * BOSH Release v206+ (1.3072.0)
 * BOSH Stemcell 3125+